andreasKroepelin/polylux/book/src/themes/gallery/ratio.md

 The `options` keyword argument is special, it takes a dictionary with any of the following:

+- `text`: Text style for the entire document.
 - `style-headings`: Enable/disable any styling applied to headings.
 - `style-links`: Enable/disable any styling applied to links.
 - `style-raw`: Enable/disable any styling applied to raw content.
+- `hero`: What to show as the "hero" or background image on title slides. `auto` results in the theme's default background.
 - `header`: What to display as the header ("navigation", "progress", content, or `none`).
 - `footer`: What to display as the footer ("navigation", "progress", content, or `none`).
-- `title-background-color`: Tweak the background color for the coming title pages.
+- `title-hero-color`: Tweak the background color for the coming title pages.
 - `title-text`: Styling to apply to the entire title page's text.
+- `title-heading-text`: Style of the title page's main title.
+- `title-author-text`: Style of the title slide's author names.
+- `title-affiliation-text`: Style of the title slide's affiliation entries.
+- `title-abstract-text`: Style of the title slide's abstract.
+- `title-version-text`: Style of the title slide's version text.
-- `heading-text`: The style to apply to heading text.
+- `heading-texts`: The style to apply to heading text.
+  - Notice the `s`!
+It's an array of text styles for increasing heading depth!
+- `heading-alignments`: The alignments to apply to headings.
+  - Notice the `s`!
+It's an array of alignments for increasing heading depth!
+- `slide-padding`: Padding for content slides (arguments to `pad()`).
 - `link-color`: The color to apply to the link anchor.
 - `stroke-color`: The color to apply to strokes such as in tables.
 - `fill-color`: The color to apply in fills such as in code blocks.